 "Can I ship artwork to the Inn?"

 If you are staying elsewhere, no. If you are a registered guest at the Inn, yes.
-The Eric, the event manager, will accept packages addressed to you.
+Eric, the event manager, will accept packages addressed to you.
 Add this at the bottom of your label: ATT: ERIC, ENC.
 CONF.
 Please know, however, that neither the Provincetown Inn nor the Encaustic Conference will assume responsibility for them.
-Some additional things to bear in mind if you ship your work:
+Please bear in mind if you ship your work,

 "How do I ship it back?"